2018-2019 University of Maine Cooperative Extension Annual Report

 B. Renovation/construction projects planned for coming year

-4-H Camp and Learning Centers are engaged in active planning of several significant renovation projects of existing facilities that will be supported through private funding.
+4-H Camp and Learning Centers: Actively planning for several significant renovation projects of existing facilities that will be supported through private funding.
+At Blueberry Cove, construction is planned to begin on two new buildings: a 4-H science/learning center, and a boathouse.

 Climate Change: We are challenged with maintaining our expertise as the effects of climate change alter the metrics of nearly everything we do within the Maine food system.
 Delivering up-to-date research-based education in a time of rapid change will continue to challenge our capacity.
-Many sectors of the state’s agricultural economy continue to be challenged by drought.
-Pest species are thriving in Maine that have not survived here before.
-The most obvious example is ticks.
-Several species spread disease that can impact people and pets.
+As concern about the timing, magnitude, and rate of future climate change increases, understanding how such change might impact Maine becomes crucially important.
+Extension provides research and outreach on the effects of climate on Maine agriculture, and collaborates with Maine Sea Grant to support similar efforts for marine fisheries.
+Maine farmers are already facing the consequences of global climate change, as warmer temperatures have promoted longer growing

 Farm Profitability: The average farm in Maine is losing money.
-Extension faculty and staff work to help producers and processors reduce input costs, add efficiencies through technology, and stay competitive within commodity based agriculture.
-Extension also helps many small farmers who target local markets and those adding value with on farm processing – think cheese!
+Extension faculty and staff work to help producers and processors reduce input costs, add efficiencies through technology, and stay competitive within commodity-based agriculture.
+Extension also helps many small farmers who target local markets and those adding value with on farm processing, for example cheese.

-Farmers and Fishermen need help maintaining their ability to farm and fish while experiencing the physical limitations of aging.
-Many are facing succession issues that challenge their ability to pass on their operations to a future generation.
-Further, many under-capitalized young people are trying to break into these fields.
+Farmers and Fishermen: Maintaining the ability to farm and fish while experiencing the physical limitations of aging is problem for many farmers and fishermen, who also are facing succession issues that challenge their ability to pass on their operations to a future generation.
 AgrAbility is a USDA funded program conducted by Extension in partnership with others that addresses the needs of handicapped farmers.
 Age related disability is one of the situations this program is addressing.
-Extension conducts “So, You Want to Farm in Maine” to educate the next generation of farmers.
+As well, many under-capitalized young people are trying to break into these fields.
+To support them, Extension conducts “So, You Want to Farm in Maine” to educate the next generation of farmers.

 Food Safety Modernization Act (FSMA) of 2011 is a result of a federal shift in priorities from responding to food safety issues to preventing them.
 The resulting rules are complex and overwhelming to both businesses and regulators.
-This is an important element of Extension’s Food System programming and our faculty are making every effort to interpret and disseminate accurate information.
-Extension will provide FSMA programming that covers two of the seven rules (Human Foods and Produce Safety).
+This is an important element of Extension’s Food System programming and our faculty makes every effort to interpret and disseminate accurate information.
+Extensions provide FSMA programming that covers two of the seven rules (Human Foods and Produce Safety).
 This work is done in partnership with the Maine State Department of Agriculture, Conservation and Forestry.

 VIII.
 Licensure Passage and Job Placement Rates – N/A